gnujedi/comm-setup/README.md

 * Fast.
 The Signal protocol is designed to operate in the most constrained environment possible.
 Using Signal, messages are instantly delivered to friends.
 * Speak Freely - Make crystal-clear phone calls to people who live across town, or across the ocean, with no long-distance charges.

+You can use [https://silence.im/](Silence.im) if you want for text messages.
+It's a fork of the messaging part of Signal.
+It doesn't require Google dependencies.

 ## Ring

+A video chat messenger that has desktop and mobile support.
+Use this in place of skype.
+It's peer-to-peer and encrypted by default.

 ![ring screenshot](https://ring.cx/sites/ring.cx/files/styles/desktop_big/public/screens/sfl_ring_captureecrandesktop-en-elcapitan_0.jpg?itok=8hsFx5Su)

 > Ring is a free software for communication that allows its users to make audio or video calls, in pairs or groups, and to send messages, safely and freely, in confidence.

 ## Syncthing

+Syncs files between devices.
+Use it to share files with family and to backup files from your phone to your desktop.

 ![Syncthing screenshot](https://syncthing.net/images/screenshot-720.jpg)